 Who’s on my team?

 As leaders, we need to understand people.
 Just like professional sports, we need to know who is on the field.
 And people, like ourselves, are complex.
-When we don’t understand the dynamics of our teams, it creates misunderstanding and unhealthy tension, all of which impacts results.
+When we don’t understand the dynamics of our teams, it creates misunderstanding and unhealthy tension, all of which impact results.
 Understanding how to navigate and lead a given team is a core component of a leader’s job.

 In my unaware leader example – I hired all “yes” people.
 I was not a true leader that prepared my team for success when I would no longer be there.
 My boss valued financial success, so I was promoted.
 No one considered how my employees felt.
 I was essentially rewarded for being a bad manager.